SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Resource - A network data object or service that can be identified by a URL.

-Command mapping - The mapping of [@!RFC5730] XML commands to Stateless EPP.
+Command mapping - The mapping of [@!RFC5730] EPP commands to RESTful EPP.

 # Conventions Used in This Document